knickels/Player-Stage-Manual/CFGFILES.md

 If you want to use any of the default values it can just be left out of the device address.
 So we could use the default host and robot port and specify (for example) a laser interface just by doing `\"ranger:0"\.
 However, if you want to specify fields at the beginning of the device address but not in the middle then  the separating colons should remain.
 For example if we had a host at `"127.0.0.1"' with a `\ranger\ interface then we would specify the address as `"127.0.0.1::ranger:0"', the robot field is empty but the colons around it are still there.
 You may notice that the key field here was left off as before.

-\section{Putting the Configuration File Together}\label{sec:ConfigurationFile:FinishingCFG}
+\section{Putting the Configuration File Together}\label{sec_ConfigurationFile_FinishingCFG}

 We have examined the commands necessary to build a driver for a model in the worldfile, now it is just a case of putting them all together.
-To demonstrate this process we will build a configuration file for the worldfile developed in Section \ref{sec:BuildingAWorld}.
+To demonstrate this process we will build a configuration file for the worldfile developed in Section \ref{sec_BuildingAWorld}.
 In this world we want our code to be able to interact with the robot, so in our configuration file we need to specify a driver for this robot.
 ```
 driver
 (